pulpul-s/MusicCast-Control/README.md

 # MusicCast Control

-A simple Windows GUI to control your Yamaha MusicCast amplifier's power, input device and volume.
+A simple Windows GUI to control your Yamaha MusicCast amplifier.
 Should work with all MusicCast devices with API support enabled.

+## Features
+* Power
+* Volume
+* Mute
+* Customize inputs

 ## Usage
 Set your amplifier's IP address and wanted input devices to settings.json.<br />